demiculus/mentalmodel/_mental_models/saying-no.md

 1. Make sure you are relaxed and are not distracted by strong emotions.
 2. Find 1 experience from previous experiences where you said "yes" to an external request.
 3. Write down 3 cases of what could have been if you said "no".
+4. Pick the best one and phrase it in a positive/nice way.

 #### Practice 2 - Simulation